 What Sets Us Apart From The Rest?

-Annually we will target 3-4 lbs. of total Nitrogen per 1,000 sq. ft.
-The main fertilizer used will contain an N-P-K of 20-0-10 and a mix of fast-release and slow-release nitrogen.
+We will target 3-4 lbs. of total Nitrogen per 1,000 sq. ft. annually.
+The main fertilizer will contain an N-P-K of 20-0-10 and a mix of fast-release and slow-release nitrogen.
 The form of potassium is Sulfate of Potash (SOP) which is sourced from some of the purest mines in the United States.
 Potassium is an ingredient that boosts the all-around plant health and provides incredible stress relief qualities for the turf – particularly during the hotter months when drought, heat, fungus, and insect stresses can become unbearable.

 Also added to this lawn fertilizer are sulfur (14%) and iron (6%).
 This high-quality fertilizer provides plenty of food and nutrients to promote healthy and lush turf while adding that “pop” of dark green that we’re all striving for.

 What sets Lawn Phix apart from the other lawn care companies in the area are the monthly applications of humic acid (and more).
-While our lawn fertilizer is top-notch, applying nitrogen fertilizers only is just not enough to maintain a healthy green lawn.
+While our lawn fertilizer is top-notch, only applying nitrogen fertilizers is not enough to maintain a healthy green lawn.
 You have to feed the soil and activate the microbes within.
 Building a solid base is paramount.
 That’s why we include a healthy dose of humic acids and organics in every application throughout the year.

 - Humic Acid

 - Micronutrients (Magnesium, Manganese, Zinc)